Gen V LT1 / LT4 / LT5 Engine Oil Cooler Delete: Do I Need It?

 Alright maybe I was unclear.
 DITCH THE STOCK COOLER!
 PUT IT ON EBAY!
 SCRAP IT!
 SOMETHING!

 If you are building just a “driver” and I’ve convinced you to not run a cooler, you will need to cap and plug a few areas in order to get rid of it.
 We have all the pieces for you.
 It’s easy.

-If you would like to run a cooler, Improved Racing makes a beautiful oil cooler thermostat that bolts onto your oil pan, and integrates #8, #10, or #12 AN adapters so you can run a REMOTE oil cooler up ahead of your AC condenser, heat exchanger, or somewhere with decent airflow.
-We are a dealer for Improved Racing and stock some of their products!
+If you would like to run a cooler, we sell a a beautiful billet oil cooler thermostat that bolts onto your oil pan, and integrates #8, #10, or #12 AN adapters so you can run a REMOTE oil cooler up ahead of your AC condenser, heat exchanger, or somewhere with decent airflow.

 On the LT engines, there is a hole in the block after you remove your oil cooler (coolant passage), and also a nipple on the bottom of the water pump that will need a cap.
 Yup we’ve got you covered.